Crusaders F.C.: Stephen Baxter era (2005–2024)

 During the 2023–24 season, Baxter announced he would be stepping down as manager of the club, after 19 seasons in charge, at the end of the campaign.
 In Baxter's last domestic match, Crusaders defeated Coleraine 3–2 in the UEFA Conference League playoff final, to qualify for continental competition for the 12th time in 13 seasons.

 Declan Caddell (2024–)

-Former player and head of Crusaders academy Declan Caddell was announced as Baxter's successor in March 2024, and is due to take charge for the 2024–25 season.
+Former player and head of Crusaders academy Declan Caddell was announced as Baxter's successor in March 2024, and took charge for the 2024–25 season.

 Stadium

 The team played at a variety of venues before settling at Seaview in 1921, which is still their home to this day.
 Earlier home venues included the Glen (which later became part of Alexandra Park), Simpson's Boiler Fields on the Cavehill Road, the Shore Road (opposite the Grove Leisure Centre) and Rokeby Park.
 Seaview was officially opened on 3 September 1921 by William Grant MP, prior to kick-off in a 3–1 Intermediate League fixture victory against Cliftonville Olympic.

 In July 1966 the original social club, dressing rooms and administration areas were destroyed by fire.
 They were replaced in 1970 by the present bigger and better facilities.
 Lisburn Distillery (known as Distillery prior to 1999) shared Seaview with Crusaders from 1971 until 1979, after their original Grosvenor Park home was destroyed in an arson attack.
 Since 1972, Seaview has been the venue for the Steel & Sons Cup Final, which is traditionally held on Christmas Day (unless the game falls on a Sunday).
 Only two finals have not been played at Seaview since then, the 1975 final and the 1984 final replay (both of which were played at Solitude).

 In 2009, Crusaders became the first team in the Irish League to install a 4G artificial pitch, endorsed by UEFA.
 The move has ensured that postponements due to bad weather have not affected Seaview as much as some other grounds.
 Other clubs have since followed suit, with Cliftonville installing a 3G artificial pitch the following year and Bangor in 2013.

 In 2010, after European funding was declined, funding was secured from a private investor for the club to move to a new stadium in the Duncrue area of Belfast, near the docks (about 3/4 miles from Seaview) within "5 or 6 years".
 However, with a stadium move subsequently shelved, the club submitted plans to redevelop the current stadium, and had planning permission approved in 2015.